2023 Solar Incentives Guide for Medina, IL - Tax Credits & Rebates

 EcoWatch's Medina, IL Solar Incentives FAQs

 It's a good idea to talk to your local Medina solar installer to get an understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, like those given by the state of Illinois, may have other requirements.
+Typically, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of Illinois, may have additional requirements.

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?

-The order your incentives will be applied in might vary depending on which incentives you are claiming but typically yes, you can receive multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to make sure you are claiming all possible incentives and applying them in the correct order.
+The order in which incentives are applied might vary depending on which incentives you are claiming but typically yes, you can receive multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to confirm you are claiming all the incentives you're eligible for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.